A constrained optimization approach to nonlinear system identification through simulation error minimization: Identification using FL-CMO algorithm

-where we set $\lambda_{N}=0$ to ease the notation, without loss of generality.
-Compared to \eqref{eq:motiv_ex_part1a}, the system of equations \eqref{eq:motiv_ex_part2} contains more variables and equations: the number of variables increases from $2$ to $2+N$, and the number of equations from $2$ to $2N+1$.
-However, all equations are now simple bilinear functions of the unknowns $x$ and $\lambda$, eliminating the need to compute powers of $\theta_1$, which are known to cause vanishing gradient problems.
+Compared to \eqref{eq:motiv_ex_part1a}, the system of equations \eqref{eq:motiv_ex_part2} has larger dimensions: the number of variables increases from $2$ to $2+N$, and the number of equations from $2$ to $2N+1$.
+However, all equations are now simple bilinear functions of the unknowns $x$ and $\lambda$, eliminating the computation of the powers of $\theta_1$, and thus circumventing vanishing and exploding gradient problems.

-In general, the formulation \eqref{cns_opt_nio} allows avoiding vanishing and exploding gradient phenomena.
-In fact, the novel structure of the problem does not involve the iterative composition of the function $\mathcal{M}$, which led to the repeated multiplication of the gradients by the Jacobian of $\mathcal{M}$ when using gradient methods to solve Problem \eqref{eq:uncons_formulation_wy0}.

-\subsection{{Identification Algorithm Based on FL-CMO}}
+\subsection{Identification algorithm based on FL-CMO}

-{This section briefly reviews the FL-CMO dynamics presented by \cite{cerone2024new} and defines an iterative algorithm based on its Euler discretization.
+This section briefly reviews the FL-CMO dynamics introduced by \cite{cerone2024new} and presents an iterative algorithm based on its Euler discretization.